demarte/tech_stack/README.md

 # tech_stack
-Simple app to show how Redux workd with React Native
+Simple app to show how Redux works with React Native